teresa-y/iff-globe/README.md

 - run "npm install --save-dev vite" in your terminal

 to run the app:
-- run "npm vite" to start the server
+- run "npx vite" to start the server